 How to Make Concentrates Out of Kief

-Of all the kief-related concentrates available, hash may be the most well known and popular the world over.
+Of all the kief-related concentrates available, hash may be the most well-known and popular the world over.
 A hash brick is potent, easy to make, and portable, solving at least one issue of the powdery, easily lost dust that is kief.
-We list a variety of ways to make hash in our “How to Make Hash” article and highly recommend heading over there to learn more.
+We list various ways to make hash in our “How to Make Hash” article and highly recommend heading over there to learn more.

 Tinctures are also a potent, fairly easy option.
-Much like the infusions mentioned above tinctures are created from steeping cannabis material in an alcohol solution – This is usually done cold and over a very long period of time (up to weeks), by letting the plant material soak in a high-proof alcohol (think everclear or other grain alcohols) and stirring occasionally.
+Much like the infusions mentioned above, tinctures are created from steeping cannabis material in an alcohol solution – This is usually done cold and over a very long period of time (up to weeks) by letting the plant material soak in high-proof alcohol (think Everclear or other grain alcohols) and stirring occasionally.

-Tinctures have a number of benefits over regular cannabis edibles, including the fact that they don’t have to be eaten at all; simply holding them against the skin or along the gum line will allow the body to absorb the THC within, making them an excellent option for medical patients or those who simply can’t smoke.
+Tinctures have several benefits over regular cannabis edibles, including the fact that they don’t have to be eaten at all; simply holding them against the skin or along the gum line will allow the body to absorb the THC within, making them an excellent option for medical patients or those who simply can’t smoke.